OUR HISTORY

 2014, The Bridal Couture Collection

-In the photos: two design sketches from the bridal line.
+In the photo: Details from the bridal line

 Photo © André Laug

-The atelier relocated to a prestigious location at Rampa Mignanelli, situated directly next to the iconic Spanish Steps and the bustling Piazza di Spagna, immersing itself in the heart of Rome’s artistic and cultural hub.
+Laug starts again from Laug: representing the Maison is Laura della Croce di Dojola, who bought the brand.
+The atelier relocated at Rampa Mignanelli, directly next to the iconic Spanish Steps, immersing itself in the heart of Rome’s artistic and cultural hub.

 Photo © André Laug

-The most recent collection celebrates the Worldly Women of Laug who wear chic as much an attitude as fashion; a traveler who packs style and her contemporary, timeless self, all over the world.
+The collection celebrates the Worldly Women of Laug who wear chic as much an attitude as fashion; a traveler who packs style and her contemporary, timeless self, all over the world.

 In the photo: Models Edmée di Robilant and Denisa Kucik in two evening gowns from the S/S collection.